Guide

 04

-• The partner's share of LLP profit is exempt from tax in their personal ITR (it has already been taxed at the LLP level)
+• A partner's share of LLP profit is exempt from tax in their personal return (already taxed at LLP level)

-• But any salary or interest the partner receives from the LLP is taxable in the partner's individual return
+• Any salary or interest the partner receives from the LLP is taxable in their personal return

-• Partners typically file ITR-3 (if they also have business income) or ITR-2 (if they have only salary and capital gains)
+• Partners typically file ITR-3 (if they also have business income) or ITR-2 (if salary and capital gains only)

 05